Saab 900: Saab 900 "Classic" (1978-1993)

-Saab 900 "Classic"

 The 900 was originally introduced on 12 May 1978, for the 1979 model year.
 Sales commenced in the fall of 1978.
 It has a longitudinally mounted, 45-degree canted, inline four-cylinder engine, double wishbone front suspension and beam-axle rear suspension.

 Like its predecessor, the 900 contained a number of unusual design features that distinguish it from most other cars.
-First, the B-engine, that was installed "backwards", with power delivered from the crank at the front of the car.
+First, the B engine was installed "backwards", with power delivered from the crank at the front of the car.
 Second, the transmission, technically a transaxle, bolted directly to the bottom of the engine to form the oil pan (albeit with separate oil lubrication).
 Thus, power from the crank would be delivered out of the engine at the front, then transferred down and back to the transmission below, via a set of chain-driven primary gears.

-The body was developed from the older 99 model, keeping the basic layout but with a new longer front-end.
+The body of the 900 CC (Combi Coupé) was developed from the older 99 model, keeping the basic layout but with a new longer front-end.
 This allowed for more space in the engine bay and better crash protection for passengers.
-The middle and rear parts of the body were identical to those of the 99 Combi Coupé (which was withdrawn from the lineup at the same time).
-Later a new rear end was designed for the 2-door and 4-door sedans.
+The middle and rear parts of the body were in the first years identical to those of the 99 Combi Coupé (which was withdrawn from the lineup at the same time).
+Later, the rear end underwent minor changes (the tailgates of a 99 CC and a 900 CC are not interchangeable); among other things, the lights were moved to the tailgate.
+A new rear end was designed for the two-door and four-door sedans which was also used for the convertible.
 In the early 1980s, most 900s were produced in Trollhättan.
 However, coinciding with the introduction of the 9000, most of the 900's production took place elsewhere.
-The Valmet plant in Finland also produced the base models of the 900, a total of 238,898 examples.
-The plant in Arlöv (now closed), near Malmö, also produced the car.
+The Valmet plant in Finland produced the base models of the 900, a total of 238,898 examples.
+The plant in Arlöv, near Malmö, also produced the Saab 900.

 Refined over several decades of two-digit Saab models, the 900's double wishbone suspension design provided excellent handling and road feel.
 The rear suspension comprised a typical beam axle design, stabilized with a Panhard rod.
 However, the attachment points between the axle and chassis made up an unusual configuration that, in essence, consists of two Watt's linkages at either end of the axle: A lower control arm attaches the axle to the bottom of the vehicle, while an upper link attaches at the top but faces towards the rear, unlike a typical four-link design with both lower and upper links facing forward.

-The design-principle being similar with the rear suspension presented in Alfa Romeo Alfasud already in 1971, except in the Alfasud, the beam axle itself functioned as a sway-bar, hence separate sway-bars in the rear suspension were not needed.
+The design principle being similar with the rear suspension presented in Alfa Romeo Alfasud already in 1971, except in the Alfasud, the beam axle itself functioned as a sway bar, hence separate sway bars in the rear suspension were not needed.